Conducting large-scale advocacy campaigns to raise awareness and educate consumers about ways to save money and prevent wasted food.

-In 2016, the NRDC, in partnership with the Ad Council, will launch a major three-year public service campaign targeted at “moms and millennials” to communicate the benefits of food waste reduction, including the cost savings opportunities.
+In 2016, the NRDC, in partnership with the Ad Council, launched Save the Food a major three-year public service campaign targeted at “moms and millennials” to communicate the benefits of food waste reduction, including the cost savings opportunities.
 The media campaign can be expanded to other consumer segments, deepened in priority regions, and extended beyond three years.

 In the U.K., the Waste and Resources Action Programme (WRAP) launched Love Food Hate Waste, a national consumer awareness campaign that included print and web materials.
 It successfully reduced consumer food waste by 21% in five years.